London (Bia and J. Cole song)

 "London" is a song by American rappers Bia and J. Cole, released on April 8, 2022.
 The song was produced by AzizTheShake, Jon Glass and Tim Nihan.

 Background

+Bia announced the single on April 6, 2022, after teasing it on Instagram a day earlier.
+On April 7, Bia posted a 15-second trailer for the song on YouTube.
 On the day the song was released, J. Cole revealed some details behind his collaboration with Bia on Instagram:

 "I Asked BIA to come through the studio for some whole other shit.
 First time meeting her.
 We chop it up.
 She plays me this new song she had just did. [...] in that moment I was blown away.